 3.1.
 The application for approval of a vehicle or component type with regard to this Regulation shall be submitted by the manufacturer.

 3.2.
-It shall be accompanied by an information document in accordance with the model shown in Annex 1, and giving a description of the technical characteristics of the device to prevent unauthorized and the method(s) of installation for each make and type of vehicle on which the protective device is intended to be installed.
+It shall be accompanied by an information document established in accordance with the model shown in Annex 1, and giving a description of the technical characteristics of the device to prevent unauthorized use and the method(s) of installation for each make and type of vehicle on which the protective device is intended to be installed.

 3.3.
 Vehicle(s) / component(s) representative of the type(s) to be approved shall be submitted to the technical service responsible for conducting the approval tests.